Does Your Child Experience Heel Pain When They Run?

 Are You Familiar With This Scenario?

 Your child is hobbling, limping, and grimacing in pain during or after running.
 And in some instances, they are reduced to tears during or after running.
 To overstate the obvious, this should not happen.
 Children should not experience heel pain when running or jumping.
-Avoiding putting full body weight on one leg when walking, standing, or going up and down stairs are strong indicators that your child is experiencing symptoms which are not normal.
+Avoiding putting full body weight on one leg when walking, standing, or going up and down stairs are strong indicators that your child is experiencing symptoms that are not normal.

 Heel pain can be used to describe a variety of different diagnoses (Sever’s disease, plantar fasciitis, stress fractures, Achilles tendonopathy, or retrocalcaneal bursitis)1.
 The focus of this blog will be discussing Sever’s disease.